Why 73% of AI Projects Fail (And How to Be in the 27%)

 Colter Mahlum — Founder & CEO, Mahlum Innovations, Bigfork, Montana

 Colter wrote this article and personally leads every engagement at Mahlum Innovations.
-Mechanical engineer turned AI builder, he has shipped 11+ production AI systems across manufacturing, wealth management, healthcare, and sports analytics.
+Mechanical engineer turned AI builder, based in Bigfork and Kalispell, Montana.
+12 platforms built across healthcare, wellness, legal, wealth management, fitness, and consumer apps.
 Read full bio · LinkedIn.

 ← Back to Blog | Discuss this topic with us →